-Since its opening in 1967, the University of Chicago Medicine Children's Hospital has provided comprehensive, innovative medical care to children of all social and economic backgrounds.
-The University of Chicago Medicine Comer Children's Hospital, a 155-bed acute care hospital that opened in 2004, continues to unite advanced technology with a family-centered, kid-friendly philosophy to provide state-of-the-art care for all children.
+The University of Chicago Medicine Children's Hospital has provided comprehensive, innovative medical care to children since it opened its first pediatric facility in 1930.
+The University of Chicago Medicine Comer Children's Hospital, a 172-bed acute care hospital that opened in 2005, continues to unite advanced technology with a family-centered, kid-friendly philosophy to provide state-of-the-art care for all children.

 Lots of Resources for Little Patients

-As a major tertiary referral center, the University of Chicago Medicine Comer Children's Hospital sees children with common as well as the most complex medical problems.
+As a major tertiary referral center, Comer Children's sees children with common as well as the most complex medical problems.
 We annually admit about 5,000 patients from the Chicago area, the Midwest, and around the world.
-Each year our outpatient clinics accommodate more than 90,000 general pediatric and specialty visits.
+Each year our outpatient clinics accommodate nearly 37,000 general pediatric and specialty visits.
 More than half of these visits are to one of our many off-site locations.
-More than 28,000 visits are made to the pediatric emergency room each year.
+More than 30,000 visits are made to the pediatric emergency room each year.

-Comer Children's Hospital is staffed by more than 100 physicians from the Department of Pediatrics at the University of Chicago, as well as specially trained nurses and caring support staff.
+Comer Children's is staffed by close to 170 highly trained pediatricians, as well as specially trained nurses and caring support staff.
 Our team of healthcare professionals works together to provide general and specialty medical care for newborns to young adults.